antonioribeiro/laravel-installer/README.md

 taylor@l4server:/var/www/blog> artisan
 ```

-* Running from outside a Laravel directory it will fire installFour script to let you create a new Laravel service environment:
+* Running from outside a Laravel directory it will fire laravel script to let you create a new Laravel service environment:
 ```
 taylor@l4server:/> artisan
 ```

-* Runnning it from any place using the argument "new" it will fire installFour installer script as well
+* Runnning it from any place using the argument "new" it will fire laravel installer script as well
 ```
 taylor@l4server:/> artisan new
 ```